jwallwork23/adapt_utils/test_cases/inundated_beach/README.md

 ### Inundated beach test case

 "1D uniformly sloping basin" test case as described on p.92 of [1].

-Many thanks to Mariana Clare for contributing this test case.
+Many thanks to Mariana Clare for coding the fixed mesh version of this test case.

 ### Original problem:
   * Domain length: 13,800m.